sawyer-greaves/lab-wiki-test/necessary_skills/C_and_Cpp.md

     - Static library files, `.a` on Linux and `.lib` on Windows
     - Dynamic library files, `.so` on Linux and `.dll` on Windows (on Windows there is also another file necessary to use `.dll` files that has the same `.lib` extension as static library files)
 - How to link against a library
+- Build systems (their purpose and how to use them) with particular focus on learning [CMake](CMake.md) and obtaining at least a high-level understanding of [Make and Makefiles](https://www.gnu.org/software/make/).

 Unfortunately, there is no good single source to find the information of everything listed above.
 See the *Learning Resources* section for a list of resources that can help you learn these topics.